cb372/observed-logstash/README.md

 ## Example use cases

-* if your web server returned more than X "500 Internal Server Error" responses in the last few minutes, it's probably unhealthy.
+* If your web server returned more than X "500 Internal Server Error" responses in the last few minutes, it's probably unhealthy.

-* if it returned fewer than Y "200 OK" responses in the last few minutes, it's probably unhealthy.
+* If it returned fewer than Y "200 OK" responses in the last few minutes, it's probably unhealthy.

 ## Installation